 Key aspects:

-- An exclusive right to use or disseminate scientific research data cannot be licensed to publishers or their authorised persons.
+- An exclusive right to use or disseminate research data cannot be licensed to publishers or their authorised persons.

 Also see Using personal data for research purposes.